 Satisfy the Customers

 Above all, focus on satisfying your current customers.
-You might have lost some of them due to the negative review campaign online, but the ones that you do retain—give them you’re all.
+You might have lost some of them due to the negative review campaign online, but for the ones that you do retain—give them you’re all.
 Positive reviews will flood the market on their own—slowly but gradually.
 Consumers have the benefit of using social media platforms and will go the extra mile to defend you if you defend them.